Skip to main content

 Drop-off/Pick-up Locations and Procedures

 Campers must have their own transportation to and from camp each day.
-Drop-off and pick-up for all camps are supervised by Camp Staff each day outside the S. Dillon Ripley Center (unless inclement weather).
+Drop-off for all camps are supervised by Camp Staff each day outside the S. Dillon Ripley Center (unless inclement weather).
 Approved adults must sign in and out their campers each day.

 • Camper drop-off is from 9:00 a.m. to 9:30 a.m.
 ET each morning.